cariad/unbuild.blog/content/2021-12-03-s3-bucket-names.md

               Fn::Sub: arn:aws:ssm:${AWS::Region}:${AWS::AccountId}:parameter/Buckets/${LogicalName}
 ```

-Say you deploy that template with the local name set to "Builds".
+Say you deploy that template with the logical name set to "Builds".
 This will create:

 - A bucket with an unknown name.
 - A Systems Manager parameter named `/Buckets/Build` that holds the bucket's name.